hackabletype/hackabletype.github.io/_projects/2016-09-cod-xp-live.md

 * Sourced and designed mounting solution
 * Worked with QA department to ensure that the system could stand the rigours of 3 days of near constant streaming
 * Built 50+ streaming rigs, and backups
-* Worked with the AKQA team and the Event co-ordinators to install the system onsite
+* Worked with the AKQA team and the Event coordinators to install the system on site

 ### Outcome